algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 ### Create an Event Listener

-This section documents the workflow in Algorithmia versions <25.5.53, where Event Flows were called event listeners.
+This section documents the workflow in Algorithmia versions <20.5.53, where Event Flows were called event listeners.
 {: .notice-info}

-Navigate to the **Home** tab on the left-hand navigation panel.
+Navigate to the **Home** tab on the left-hand navigation menu.
 Click on the **Create New** button and select **Event Listener**.
+Select **Amazon SQS** from the dropdown.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_26.png">